davetoland/bite-sized-ai/README.md

 Here we’re harnessing embeddings to power semantic similarity search, enabling a lightweight movie-recommendation engine.
 We compute vector representations for each movie’s overview with OpenAI’s embedding model, upsert them into a Pinecone index, and then query that index for the nearest neighbors, dynamically surfacing films that are similar based on their content rather than their metadata.

-For this bitesized demo, we load the top 500 movies, embed each synopsis with text-embedding-ada-002, store the vectors in Pinecone, and finally run a similarity query (excluding the seed movie) to list the five most semantically related titles.
+For this bite sized demo, we load the top 500 movies, embed each synopsis with text-embedding-ada-002, store the vectors in Pinecone, and finally run a similarity query (excluding the seed movie) to list the five most semantically related titles.

 Key takeaways: